PR Batching and Conflicts

 Then when you finish resolving all the conflics it will create post-images for each file.
 The post-images simply contains a copy of the final version of the file you settled on in its entirety.

-to see what it has saved in a given repository.
+You can dig around in .git/rr-cache to see what it has saved in a given repository.

 The tool will tend to err on the side of caution when determining if it can use a resolution, when it isn't obviously the exact same conflict it is probably better to make the user solve it again themselves.